Tapestry, Inc. (TPR) Q2 2019 Earnings Conference Call Transcript

 Mark Altschwager -- Baird -- Analyst

 Great.
 Good morning.
 Just a follow-up on Coach for Josh or Victor.
-So you mentioned pressure from reduced sales to resellers and Coach outlet.
-You know, furthermore Coach marketing and distribution strategy is really aimed at capturing sales in Mainland China, so I'm wondering to the extent of the changes in tourist shopping patterns have a structural component.
-What if anything needs to be done to right size the North American outlet footprint?
+So you mentioned pressure from reduced sales to resellers in Coach outlet.
+You know, furthermore Coach marketing and distribution strategy is really aimed at capturing sales in Mainland China, so I'm wondering to the extent that the changes in tourist shopping patterns have a structural component what if anything needs to be done to right size the North American outlet footprint?

-I would say, first and foremost on the the resellers in the daigou, Mark.
-We all know, of course, that this was something that exists across all brands, relative to the price difference with their home markets.
-I've been experiencing this insight into the luxury goods business in 1994 in Japan, so nothing absolutely nothing new.
+I would say, first and foremost on the resellers in the daigou, Mark.
+We all know, of course, that this is something that exists across all brands, relative to the price difference with their home markets.
+I've been experiencing this since I entered the luxury goods business in 1994 in Japan, so nothing -- absolutely nothing new.
 It's driven by economics, shipment by arbitrage, and very, very difficult to control.
 Most brands, ourselves included, have limits in place.
-We try to manage this thing, but quite often, there are indeed organized groups who come in very small quantities one at a time and a leveraging of course the arbitrage and pricing.
-The key for us is that given the change -- and for us with the entire industry is -- the change and we don't know how well it's going to be enforced, but given the changes in the law in China, specifically the Chinese government is trying, of course, to drive domestic consumption.
-They've made a few changes, but most important change of which is requiring all of these daigou to register as businesses domestically as well as in the country where they are purchasing products.
+We try to manage this thing, but quite often, there are indeed organized groups who come in and buy at very small quantities one at a time and are leveraging of course the arbitrage in pricing.
+The key for us is that given the change -- and for us with the entire industry is -- the change and we don't know how well it's going to be enforced, but given the changes in law in China, specifically the Chinese government is trying, of course, to drive domestic consumption.
+They've made a few changes, but most important change of which is requiring all of these daigou to register as businesses domestically as well as in the country where they are purchasing the product.
 That is leading to a lot of changes.
-From what we're learning, they are still very much in learning stages here to some extent, but overall what we've seen is that the law will now make the digital platforms liable for this which is driving some change in the clubs(inaudible) whether it's movement from some digital platforms in China to the more social platforms where they sell or in some cases some individuals getting out of the business -- complete -- and for us, the key there is first and foremost, long term, we think it's absolutely amazing.
-Obviously, it will help our brand as the Chinese government looks to protect our IP, and they've been great partners overall over the years to us when we look to protect our IT specifically as it relates to, of course, online and fake products.
+From what we're learning, we are still very much in learning stages here to some extent, but overall what we've seen is that the law will now make the digital platforms liable for this which is driving some change in the flows whether it's movement from some digital platforms in China to the more social platforms where they sell or in some cases some individuals getting out of the business completely.
+And for us, the key there is first and foremost, long term, we think it's absolutely amazing.
+Obviously, it will help our brand as the Chinese government looks to protect our IP, and they've been great partners overall over the years to us when we've looked to protect our IP specifically as it relates to, of course, online and fake product.
 And secondly, of course, for us, the key has been to leverage the investments that we're making in Mainland China.
-We've talked about that.
-I think throughout the whole morning and of course for the past year, whether it be the investments we've made in Coach and continuing to make including the significant fashion show as well as buying back our businesses at Kate and Stuart Weitzman, we're very committed to it.
-We think the (inaudible) the long-term path.
-We don't see a change as a result of any of that to our North American outlet footprints where these folks are active happens to be the most important markets where we are in and so we don't see any impact at all to the real estate footprint.
+We've talked about that I think throughout the whole morning and of course for the past year, whether it be the investments we've made in Coach and continuing to make including the significant fashion show as well as buying back our businesses at Kate and Stuart Weitzman, we're very committed to it.
+We think that that is the long-term path.
+We don't see a change as a result of any of that to our North American outlet footprint where these folks are active, happen to be the most important markets where we are in and so we don't see any impact at all to the real estate footprint.

 Operator